MiguelMJ/Answerable/README.md

 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->

-Thanks to the people that has contributed to this project are: ([emoji key](https://allcontributors.org/docs/en/emoji-key))
+Thanks to the people that has contributed to this project: ([emoji key](https://allcontributors.org/docs/en/emoji-key))

 <table>
   <tr>